Mileshighclub69/ComfyUI-Multiline-Text-Prompt/README.md

    ```bash
    cd ComfyUI/custom_nodes
    ```
+   Alternatively you can also navigate to your custom_nodes folder manually, then type cmd and then copy and paste the code below.

-2. Clone this repository:
+3. Clone this repository:
    ```bash
    git clone https://github.com/Mileshighclub69/ComfyUI-Multiline-Text-Prompt.git
    ```
-3. Completely restart ComfyUI and refresh your browser.

 ## How to Use